ExpediaGroup/styx/docs/user-guide/basic-usage.md

 configuration.

 By default, the logback file is loaded from *$STYX_HOME/conf/logback.xml*.
-You can specify an alternative logging configuration file using {-l} or {--logback} command line options:
+You can specify an alternative logging configuration file using `-l` or `--logback` command line options:

     $ ./bin/startup --logback conf/env-development/logback.xml